-There have been so many articles, essays and books on the "future of work" that the topic is hardly relevant anymore.
-Shared offices are the present trend and, in an increasingly more unpredictable economy, they are here to stay a while.
+There have been so many articles, essays and books on the “future of work” that the topic has become a buzzword - there’s definitely interest in it, judging by Google Trends Data.
+Shared offices are the present trend and, in an increasingly more unpredictable economy, they are here to stay.
 An offshoot of this is the co-working space, an office area built specifically for SMEs/ SMBs looking to share their base of operations with other like-minded companies.

 Sharing an Office vs Shared Office Spaces (or coworking spaces)

 The past few years have witnessed an explosion of Shared Office Spaces, Business Hubs and Coworking Spaces.
 These are, simply put, offices-as-a-service.
 Their best selling point is removing a lot of the administrative overhead associated with maintenance and office management, for a relatively low monthly fee.
 Popular with startups, budding entrepreneurs and veteran freelancers, the number of coworking spaces in the United States alone is expected to reach 26,000 by 2020, able to host up to 4 million people.
 That’s almost Panama’s entire population.